-You can look to the prompting hierarchy when deciding what level of support you should provide your child with so they can successfully perform a task.
+You can look to the prompt hierarchy when deciding what level of support you should give your autistic child so they can successfully perform a task.

-The Prompting Hierarchy is defined by the amount of assistance the child needs to complete the task successfully.
+The Prompt Hierarchy is defined by the amount of assistance the child needs to complete the task successfully.

 Remember, it’s important to fade out prompts as soon as possible to prevent your child from becoming dependant on the prompt in order to complete the task.

 Full Physical Prompting (HOH) – HOH stands for “Hand Over Hand”